top of page

 The Japanese are known for extreme adventures around the world, and Seiko wanted to provide a watch users could rely on for their lives (NASA astronaut Colonel Pogue, anyone?).
 Fieldmaster watches were taken on numerous North and South Pole adventures, as well as to Mt.
 Everest and other icy peaks of the world; it featured many rugged characteristics – many lifesaving.

-1985 Seiko 2C21-0080 "Contra" Fieldmaster Watch, with Compass
+1985 Seiko 2C21-0080 "Contra" Fieldmaster Field Watch Full Set

 CASE: Two 28mm x 28mm titanium module cases, with matching stainless steel caseback.
+Both the watch and map meter module retain their original blue caseback stickers.

-MOVEMENT: Seiko 2C21 quartz movement, manufactured in February 1985; movement uses a button-cell battery.
+MOVEMENT: Seiko 2C21 quartz movement, manufactured in March 1985; movement uses a button-cell battery.

 CROWN: Unsigned Seiko crown.